Coconut Palm trees path to an idyllic white sand beach at Cozumel Island, Mexico

 Best Public Beach for Snorkeling from Shore

-The best shore-entry snorkeling in Cozumel is at Money Bar (Dzul-Ha Reef), where the reef sits roughly 20 feet from the shore in 10-foot water with heavy marine life.
+The best shore-entry snorkel spots in Cozumel is at Money Bar (Dzul-Ha Reef), where the reef sits roughly 20 feet from the shore in 10-foot water with heavy marine life.
 Playa Corona is a close second.
 Neither charges entry, though it’s customary to buy a drink or two.
 You can expect to see tons of fish if you swim out to deeper water.

 Image of cozumel's best beach to snorkel showing money bar beach club entrance